Usability/belkirk-jekyll-demo/_blog/invitation-celebrate-10-years-of-uxwien-on-tuesday-december-9th-2014.md

 title: 'Invitation: Celebrate 10 years of UxWien on Tuesday, December 9th 2014'
 header-image: ''
 date: 2014-11-11T23:00:00.000+00:00
-published: false

 ---
-I would like to invite you to celebrate the 10th anniversary of UxWien (formerly known as Interaction Design Stammtisch Wien).
+I would like to invite you to celebrate the 10th anniversary of UxWien.

 WHEN
 Tuesday, December 9th 2014 from 7pm to \~11pm